sebashtioon/godot-utils/README.md

 - Functions that will be used everywhere, especially in singletons.

 ## Control
-- Functions that will be used by nodes that inherit from the Control class.
-This is typically any node with the color **green**
+- Functions that will be used by nodes inherited from the Control class.
+This is typically any node with the color **green** as a primary color.